LambdaLabs/docsy-lambda-docs/content/en/workstations/power-requirements/index.md

 {{< imgproc 20A-15A-outlets Resize "400x" >}}{{< /imgproc >}}

+On request, a C19-C20 power cord can be substituted for use with power distribution units (PDUs) commonly found in data centers.

 ### SF-2000F14HP 2000W PSU

 For customers in North America, the SF-2000F14HP 2000W PSU power cord uses